bakercp/ofxTwitter/README.md

 Keep your Twitter appp's secret key & access token SECRET!
 If someone else has the right info, they can use/misuse the Twitter API in your name and possibly have your Twitter's app's access revoked!

-**Do NOT let anyone else see/use your Twitter app's Consumer Secret and/or Access Token Secret!**
+**DO NOT let anyone else see/use your Twitter app's Consumer Secret and/or Access Token Secret!**

-**Do NOT add the credentials JSON file or any source file which includes either the Consumer Secret and/or Access Token Secret to a git/GitHub repository!**
+**DO NOT add the credentials JSON file or any source file which includes either the Consumer Secret and/or Access Token Secret to a git/GitHub repository!**

-** You have been warned :) **
+You have been warned :)

 References
 ----------